 ➲ Prep the chicken

-Slice the chicken breasts into thin strips or bite-sized pieces.
-Season well with salt, pepper, and Italian seasoning.
-This is key to building flavor from the start.
+Slice the chicken breasts into thin strips or bite-sized pieces: this ensures quick, even cooking and a tender texture.
+Season generously with salt, pepper, and Italian seasoning—this step is crucial for building layers of flavor right from the start, so every bite is perfectly seasoned and aromatic.

 ➲ Sear the chicken